Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Long Load Screens - I have very long load screens, why?**
   - You likely capped your FPS at too low a value.

-- **Manual Installs - Why must I manually install TTW, NVR, and other mods?**
+- **Manual Installs - Why must I manually install TTW and NVR?**
-  - TTW requires manual installation due to ModPub restrictions, NVR is only available on Discord, and the other manual downloads are inaccessible to Wabbajack.o
+  - TTW requires manual installation due to ModPub restrictions and NVR is only available on Discord.

+- **Meat - Why don't animals drop meat?**
+  - Without the Hunter perk, you struggle to hunt and harvest meat from your kills.

 - **Mod Order/Load Order - I accidentally messed up my mod order/load order.
 How do I fix it?**
   - A backup is pre-bundled with Uranium Fever.
 You can either restore from the backup or re-run the Uranium Fever Wabbajack Installer, which will revert the modlist and load order to default configuration.